AP World History - Study Guides, Flashcards, AP-style Practice & Mock Exams

 To build a strong historical argumentation, you must use facts as evidence to support a clear thesis.
 Go beyond description by explaining *why* or *how* events are connected, using reasoning processes like causation or comparison to analyze the evidence and build a persuasive case.

-Ready to study smarter for Modern World History?
+Ready to study smarter for AP World History?